 53. Mullet Haircut

-The mullet hairstyle is expressive and fun.
+The mullet hairstyle is currently the most popular boys haircut around.
 It has short hair on the top and the sides and a longer piece on the back.
 It has a bad reputation for being an unprofessional haircut, but if your son is on school vacation or wants to experiment with his hair, this can be a way to do this.
 You can also create a more modern finish by opting for less distinction in length between the sides and back, which will create less contrast and give your little one a more blended appearance.

 54. Quiff with Bald Fade

-There are many ways to personalize the hair to let your child express themselves, and one of the simplest ways to do this is with a faded hairstyle.
-The bald fade is masculine and has structure.
+There are many ways to personalize the hair to let your boy express themselves, and one of the simplest ways to do this is with a faded hairstyle.
+The bald fade is one of the most modern haircuts for boys.
 The length of the hair will transition from longer on the top to shorter on the bottom and taper to expose the skin.
 This can also make the hair on top appear more voluminous and full, which complements a style like a quiff.
 The quiff has volume at the forelock and is great for showing off your hair texture.

 55. Scissor Cut